Infrastructure example

 This is simply two tracks crossing each other.

-It has only one group containing two connections: north to south and west to east.
+It has only one group containing two connections: A1 to B1 and A2 to B2.
 Indeed this kind of switch is passive: it has no moving parts.
 Despite having a single group, it is still used by the simulation to enforce route reservations.

-Here are the two different connections that this switch type has:
+Here are the two different connections this switch type has:

 This one is more like two point switches back to back.
-It has four ports: south1, south2, north1 and north2.
+It has four ports: A1, A2, B1 and B2.

 Double cross switch diagram